BuvinJT/distbuilder/docs/ConfigClasses.md

 	QT_IFW_INSTALL_PAGE
 	QT_IFW_FINISHED_PAGE

-Conversely, to add a new page, give it some other name and specify the `pageOrder` using one the constants above.
+Conversely, to add a *new* page, give it some other name and specify the `pageOrder`using one the constants above.

-Constructor:

-    QtIfwUiPage( name, pageOrder=None,
-                 sourcePath=None, content=None,
-                 onLoad=None )

-Attributes:

-    name         = <required>
-    pageOrder    = None
-    content      = None
-    onLoad       = None
-    supportFuncs = {}
-    replacements = {}

-Functions:

-    fileName()
-    resolve( qtIfwConfig )
-    write( dirPath )

-Details:

-**pageOrder**: If not a replacement, the page will be added added BEFORE the pageOrder specify.
+**pageOrder**: If **not** a replacement, the page will be added added BEFORE this specified page.

 **onLoad**: Qt Script snippet invoked when loading the page.

+**_incOnLoadBase**: *Protected* Note, this is enabled by default.
+When this is set to `True`, some auto generated script will be added to the installer, which will execute prior to `onLoad`.
+This "base" script will dynamically resize the page, so it fits properly on each alternate platform's version of the installer.
+It is recommended you leave this in place, unless you are overwriting it.
+The effect of having this in place will additionally be to create a `var page`, which refers to this page.
+The OnLoadScript may then make use of that variant to access the page widget or the child widgets on it.

 **supportFuncs**: Qt Script "support functions" dictionary containing entries in the form: name:body.
-The typical use case of this attribute involves the onLoad script connecting events to handlers.
+The typical use case for this attribute involves the onLoad script connecting events to handlers.
 The `supportFuncs` then provide the handler definitions.

 **replacements**: A dictionary containing entries in the form: placeholder:value.
 Upon